ajeetraina/mcp-portal/README.md

 - All contributors who have submitted their Docker MCP implementations
 - The [Collabnix](https://collabnix.com) community
-- Docker for creating the Model Context Protocol implementation
+- Docker for creating container images for MCP servers
 - Anthropic for developing the Model Context Protocol standard